-- Transport Layer Security (TLS) connection encryption - Email hybrid service advanced email encryption
+- TLS connection encryption - Email hybrid service advanced email encryption

-These features are enabled and configured on the Settings > Inbound/Outbound > Encryption page.
-If you want to use Forcepoint Email Encryption, your product subscription must include both the Forcepoint Email Security Hybrid Module and the Forcepoint Email Security - Encryption Module.
+These features are enabled and configured on the page Settings > Inbound/Outbound > Encryption.
+To use Forcepoint Email Encryption, your product subscription must include both the Forcepoint Email Security Hybrid Module and the Forcepoint Email Security - Encryption Module.

 Backup encryption options may be selected if you use default TLS encryption.
-You can designate Forcepoint Email Encryption, a third-party application, or secure messaging as a backup method, in case the TLS connection fails.
+You can designate Forcepoint Email Encryption, a third-party application, or secure messaging as a backup method in case the TLS connection fails.
 Specifying a backup option allows you a second opportunity for encryption in the event of an unsuccessful TLS connection.
 If both the TLS and backup connections fail, the message is sent to a delayed message queue for a later connection attempt.